nicklasanielsen/3semExercises/Flow 1/week 2/01 tuesday exercises/README.md

 ---

 15. Explain (conceptually) how HTTP and TCP/IP are connected (what can HTTP do, and where does it fit into TCP/IP)
-- HTTP er en del af applikationslaget, og TCP er en del af ”transportlaget” hvilket vil sige, at TCP står for at sende HTTP datapakkerne.
+- HTTP er en del af applikationslaget, og TCP er en del af transportlaget hvilket vil sige, at TCP står for at pakke og sende HTTP datapakkerne.